 d.
 Interpretation of the forecast and flood observations, in order to provide situation updates to determine possible impacts on communities and infrastructure;

 e.
 Response to the warnings by the agencies and communities involved;

 f.
 Review of the warning system and improvements to the system after flood events.

-E2E-EWS-FF knowledge and capacities developed by governments, response and recovery organizations, communities and individuals will effectively support in anticipating, preparedness and response from the impacts of likely, imminent or current flood events.
+E2E FFEWS knowledge and capacities developed by governments, response and recovery organizations, communities, and individuals will effectively support in anticipating, preparedness, and response to the impacts of likely, imminent, or current flood events.